- RentersStandardizes emergency messaging and tenant notification procedures across GSA-controlled federal buildings.

 Referred to the House Committee on Transportation and Infrastructure.

-This bill directs the Administrator of General Services and the Director of the Federal Protective Service to create and distribute emergency communication guidance for facility security committees for federal buildings owned or operated by GSA and protected by the Federal Protective Service.
+Requires the GSA Administrator and Federal Protective Service Director to develop and distribute emergency communication guidance for facility security committees for Federal buildings they own or protect.

 Who stands to gain, and who may push back.